AI-paca/HP-EliteBook-840-G5-Sequoia/README.md

 - **disable amdgpu**

-I'm still trying to figure out the issue, but it looks like the BIOS doesn't have the right settings for GPU acceleration for amdgpu (for the obvious reason - no one needed it in 2018)
+I'm still trying to figure out the issue, but it looks like the gpu too old for it (no one needed it in 2018)
 </details>